loading

 The creation of this content included the use of AI based on templates created, reviewed and edited by journalists in the newsroom.
 Read more on our AI policy here.

-The warning is in effect until 2 p.m.
+This watch is in effect until Sunday at 7 p.m.

 What is hydroplaning?